 We tracked responses to emails using a spreadsheet, which you can download a template of here.
 For those happy to take part, we looked through their session attendance and evaluation surveys to identify talking points.

 We selected areas that they were particularly engaged with.
 Examples included coaching, self-assessment and employer engagement.

 Creating a script of questions

 Based on the information gathered about the individual, we created a script of questions - usually starting with a general question about why they joined Prosper.
 We then arranged a time and date most suited to them.

 You can see some examples of question scripts here;

 Testimonials were used in tweets, blogs, videos in live sessions and videos for web and social media (see these examples from the first and second cohorts).

-Testimonials also provided context and personal stories to support evaluation statistics.
+Testimonials also provided context and personal stories to support evaluation statistics (also in our second evaluation report too).
 They were used to advertise Prosper's career development offering, showcasing the experiences of postdocs on the pilots.

 As Prosper rolls out nationwide, we're seeking to continue to collect testimonials, especially from developers using Prosper at their institution.
 We wish to encourage these to be shared as part of our community of practice.